doriordan/skuber/README.md

 Skuber is a Scala client library for [Kubernetes](http://kubernetes.io).
 It provides a high-level and strongly typed Scala API for remotely managing and reactively monitoring Kubernetes resources (such as Pods, Containers, Services, Replication Controllers etc.) via the Kubernetes API server.

-The client supports v1 of the Kubernetes REST API.
+The client supports v1.0 and v1.1 of the Kubernetes REST API.

 ## Sample Usage